• Skip to primary navigation

 How to make these savoury choux buns

-7. Add 1 egg to the dough and beat with a spoon.
-It will look curdled – but don’t worry.
+• TIP: It will look curdled – but don’t worry.
 Keep beating and it will come together.

-10. Place tablespoons of the mixture onto the prepared tray, using two spoons to create a round ball, leaving space in between each gougére as they will expand slightly in the oven.
+7. Place tablespoons of the mixture onto a baking sheet with baking paper/baking parchment.
+Using two spoons to create a round ball, leaving space in between each gougére as they will expand slightly in the oven.

-12. Sprinkle the puffs with the remaining cheese and place into the preheated oven.
+9. Sprinkle the puffs with the remaining cheese and place into the preheated oven.

-13. Cook for 10 minutes, then reduce the oven temperature to 210˚C/ 190˚C fan / 374˚F and cook for 15 minutes until the cheese gougeres are golden brown and puffed up.
-When you tap one on the bottom it should sound hollow.
+10. Cook for 10 minutes, then reduce the oven temperature and cook until the cheese gougeres are golden brown and puffed up.

 FAQ